SemkiShow/ColonySimulator/ROADMAP.md

 - [x] Colonized islands wood growth
 - [x] People on islands extract resources and add to the capital

-### Additional features (DO NOT implement before MVP is reached)

-- [ ] Ships flowing through the sea to the target island
-- [ ] Animated people walking
+### v1.1.0

 - [ ] Each island has taxes.
 If the taxes are too high, people stop bringing resources.
 If the taxes are low, the extraction efficiency increases
+- [ ] Population grows with time

+### v1.2.0

+- [ ] Ships flowing through the sea to the target island
+- [ ] Animated people walking

+### Joke features (probably not worth implementing)

+- [ ] When the cursor is placed on snow (the peak of a mountain), a text appears saying "Snow (obviously)" as a reference to that one Geography lesson